eggai-tech/EggAI/examples/01-coordinator/README.md

 # Advanced Use Case: Multi-Agent Communication with Human and Agent Channels 🤖

-Welcome to the advanced example of the **EggAI Multi-Agent Framework**!
+Welcome to the advanced example of the **EggAI Multi-Agent Meta Framework**!
 This demo highlights a more complex workflow involving **two communication channels**:

 1. **Human Channel**: Exposes an interface for users (or frontends) to send and receive data related to complex workflows managed by agents.
 2. **Agent Channel**: Handles message passing and events between multiple agents.